larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 This document proposes that the IETF Chair may delegate some of their responsibilities to other Area Directors, and updates several existing RFCs to enable that.
+It also proposes a succession of emergency stand-ins in case the IETF Chair becomes incapacitated.

 --- middle